Where the islands shape the soul of cocoa

 Flavor Profile:

-Java's cocoa melts into golden layers of caramel, a smokey depth, and soft spices.
-Its profile opens with vibrant acidity reminiscent of citrus, followed by creamy sweetness and roasted nutty tones.
-Gentle hints of tobacco and wood smoke linger on the finish, a result of traditional drying techniques over coconut husk fires.
+Java's cocoa melts into golden layers of caramel, a volcanic depth, and soft spices.
+Its profile opens with vibrant acidity reminiscent of bright orange zest, followed by rich caramel warmth and roasted nutty tones.
+Gentle hints of warm smoke and clove linger on the finish, a result of traditional drying techniques over coconut husk fires.
 This interplay of brightness and rustic depth creates a nuanced cocoa that is both elegant and bold.

 Terroir: